Has it ever happened to you that you did a great long run and that you are so tired and exhausted that you cannot sleep?

 Consider leaving your cell phone and other devices in another room.

-Research has shown that limiting the time spent in front of screens before sleep efficiently reduced the time needed to fall asleep and the excitement before bed, increasing sleep duration and working memory.
+Research has shown that limiting the time spent in front of screens before sleep efficiently reduces the time needed to fall asleep.
+Also, the excitement before bed increases sleep duration and working memory.

 9. Pay attention to your last meal